 Rob is part of the accounts team.
 One of the most critical parts of the process is ensuring each customer gets invoiced.
-Rob can do this using Accounting app Xero.
-He doesn’t have to recreate the contact again and he can create a draft invoice over in Xero right from within OnePageCRM.
-Success – Invoice sent!
+Rob can do this using the accounting apps like Xero or QuickBooks that integrate with their CRM.

 Now it’s time to assign ownership of the contact to Sarah who’s the account manager.
 Sarah will be the principal point of contact from here.

-Under the Activity Summary, Sarah can quickly see all the previous notes, deals and any email correspondence sent to Brad.
+Under the Activity Summary, Sarah can quickly see all the previous notes, deals, and any email correspondence sent to Brad.

 By using OnePageCRM’s team collaboration features, it ensures the relevant key point people are notified when required.
 Ultimately, leading to smoother communication and more sales.

 Summary: Benefits of using CRM for team workflow

 - Helps to build an efficient team workflow

 - Keeps relevant team members involved